Manufacturing and Nonmanufacturing Costs

 4.4.
 Factory overhead, T-account and related accounting

-The Factory Overhead account includes the following information (also refer to the below illustration with the T-account):
+The Factory Overhead account includes the following information (also refer to the T-account illustration presented below):

 • Zero beginning balance.